 ANA, fluorescent antinuclear antibody test, FANA

-This blood test is done to help your doctor diagnose a type of illness called an autoimmune disease.
-Your immune system is your body's defense system against foreign invaders like viruses and bacteria.
-In some cases, your immune system can become confused and mistake normal cells in your body for foreign invaders.
+This blood test is done to help your health care provider find out if you have an autoimmune disease.
+Your immune system is your body's defense system.
+It protects you against foreign invaders like viruses and bacteria.
+In some cases, your immune system can become confused.
+It can think that normal cells in your body are foreign invaders.
 When that happens, your body can make proteins called antibodies that attack your own cells.

 When antibodies attack cells in your body, they cause swelling and redness known as inflammation.
-Antinuclear antibodies attack normal proteins in the center structure – or nucleus – of your body's cells.
-Antinuclear antibodies are found in many autoimmune diseases, including lupus, scleroderma, and rheumatoid arthritis.
+Antinuclear antibodies attack normal proteins in the center structure (nucleus) of your body's cells.
+Antinuclear antibodies are found in many autoimmune diseases.
+These include lupus, scleroderma, and rheumatoid arthritis.

-Your doctor may order this test if you have symptoms of an autoimmune disease.
+Your health care provider may order this test if you have symptoms of an autoimmune disease.
 Common symptoms of autoimmune diseases that may stem from antinuclear antibodies include:

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.

 A positive test for ANA does not mean you have an autoimmune disease.
-The test detects small amounts of these antibodies in up to 15 percent of healthy people.
+The test finds small amounts of these antibodies in up to 15% of healthy people.
 Antinuclear antibodies are measured in titers.
-A titer above 1:160 is considered a positive test result.
+A titer above 1:160 is a positive test result.
 A positive result may mean:

 You have systemic lupus erythematosis, or SLE.
-About 95 percent of people with this autoimmune disease test positive for antinuclear antibodies.
+About 95% of people with this autoimmune disease test positive for antinuclear antibodies.

 You have another type of autoimmune disease.

-You have a temporary condition, like an infection, that's causing your antinuclear antibodies to go up.
+You have a short-term condition, like an infection, that's causing your antinuclear antibodies to go up.

-You are one of the 15 percent of normal people who have positive antinuclear antibodies without any disease.
+You are one of the 15% of normal people who have positive antinuclear antibodies without any disease.